-This includes soliciting the customers of the former employer.
-Such conduct is prohibited, however, under limited circumstances which requires a close legal review by a qualified and experienced NJ covenant not to compete attorney.
+This includes soliciting the customers of the former employer under limited circumstances which requires a close legal review by a qualified and experienced NJ covenant not to compete attorney.

 Are Trade Secrets Protectable in NJ Under a Covenant Not to Compete?

-A trade secret is “a formula, process, device or compilation which one uses in his/her business and which gives him or her an opportunity to obtain an advantage over competitors who do not know or use it.”
-A trade secret may take many forms, from a program for a sophisticated software application to a customer list.
+A trade secret is “a formula, process, device or compilation which one uses in his/her business and which gives him or her an opportunity to obtain an advantage over competitors who do not know about it or how to use it.”
+A trade secret may take many forms, from a program for a sophisticated software application to a classified or confidential customer list.
 Trade secret protection in NJ will not be afforded to matters of common knowledge to the public or generally known within the competitive industry.
 Further, the subject matter sought to be protected as a trade secret must be confidential or secret.

 Can Confidential Information Including Customer Lists Be Protected in NJ Under a Properly Written Covenant Not to Compete?

 Confidential information isn’t just information that is “highly classified”.
 It can also be broader than just trade secrets to include information acquired through the course of employment as a result of the employee’s relationship with his/her employer.
 Whether information is “confidential” is based on whether legal protection should be recognized and protected by the courts on behalf of the employer against disclosure of important business methods, records and customer lists.
 Although customer lists are not always protected in every business or industry sector, in certain industries, client lists are deemed protectable in New Jersey.